Yandex Cloud

 Alert

-The set-access-binding method completely rewrites access permissions for the resource!
-All current roles for the resource will be deleted.
+The set-access-binding command completely rewrites access permissions for the resource!
+All roles previously assigned for this resource will be deleted.

-1. Make sure the resource has no roles assigned that you would not want to lose:
+1. Make sure the resource has no important roles assigned before proceeding:

 yc dns zone list-access-bindings <zone_ID>